 If a student is placed on probation at the end of the spring semester and chooses to attend the upcoming summer semester, their SAP status will be evaluated upon completion of the summer semester.
 If the student meets the SAP standards at the end of the summer grading period, they will remain eligible for financial aid for the fall.
 If the student does not make Satisfactory Academic Progress at the end of the summer semester, they will become ineligible for financial aid until such time as they return to Satisfactory Academic Progress.
-Students who are on financial aid probation, but who elect not to attend during the summer semester, will be eligible to receive financial aid for the fall semester.
+Students who are on financial aid probation, but who elect not to attend during the summer semester, will be eligible to receive financial aid for the fall semester and will be evaluated at the end of the fall semester.
 If a student meets the SAP standards at the end of the fall grading period, they will continue to remain eligible for financial aid for the spring semester.
 If a student does not meet the SAP standards at the end of the fall semester, they will become ineligible for financial aid until such time as they return to Satisfactory Academic Progress.